Rizzuto crime family

+History

 Overtaking of the Cotroni family

 Nicolo Rizzuto married Libertina Manno during the early 1940s, the daughter of a Sicilian Mafia leader, Antonio Manno.
-Rizzuto emigrated from Sicily with his family to Montreal in 1954.
+Rizzuto immigrated with his family to Montreal in 1954 from Cattolica Eraclea.

 In the 1970s, Rizzuto was an underling in the Sicilian faction, led by Luigi Greco until his death in 1972, of the Calabrian Cotroni crime family.
-As tension then grew into a power struggle between the Calabrian and Sicilian factions of the family, a mob war began in 1973.
-In 1977, Rizzuto and Cotroni capodecina Paolo Violi met face-to-face in the home of a Montreal resident for a last-ditch effort to resolve their differences, according to a police report.
-But the peace talks failed, and most of the Rizzuto family fled to Venezuela.
+As tensions continued to grow into a power struggle between the Calabrian and Sicilian factions of the family, a mob war began in 1976.
+In 1976, wiretapped conversations of Crotoni family capodecina Paolo Violi and undercover police officer Robert Ménard from the previous six years were played in public at Commission d'enquête sur le crime organisé, which destroyed Violi's reputation.
+Journalists André Cedilot and André Noel wrote: "The Mafia would never forgive him [Violi] for being so stupidly careless as to let a cop bug his place of business".
+The Bonanno family, to whom the Cotroni family answered to, shifted their support from Violi to Rizzuto, whom they felt to be a more competent criminal.

+In 1977, Rizzuto and Violi met face-to-face in a gesture to resolve their differences, according to a police report, but the peace talks failed, and most of the Rizzuto family fled to Venezuela.
 This led to a violent Mafia war in Montreal which resulted in the deaths of Violi and his brothers, along with others, spanning the mid-1970s to the early 1980s until the war ceased.
 Antonio Manno's son Domenico was also instrumental in Violi's murder.
 He received a seven-year sentence after pleading guilty to conspiring to kill Violi; Rizzuto confidant Agostino Cuntrera received a five-year sentence in relation to Violi's murder.
 By the mid 1980s, the Rizzuto crime family emerged as Montreal's pre-eminent crime family after the turf war.